Soxxes/HeLO-System/README.md

 <br />

 ## What is an Elo System?
-An Elo-System is a rating system, created in 1970s by A. Elo.
-He designed that to rank chess players.
+An Elo-System is a rating system, created in the 1970s by A. Elo.
+He designed it to rank chess players.
 If you have ever played chess online, you may have noticed this number after your name.
 That's your elo score.
 Have a look at: [Wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system).